talk-to-the-duck/talk-to-the-duck.github.io/content/posts/HowTo/how-to-use-sonarcloud/index.md

 ### quality profil

 The quality profile, is a for a language, some rules, each associated to a severity.
-To access to different existing profiles, go to ayour authorization and in 'Quality Profile" tab.
+To access to different existing profiles, go to your authorization and in 'Quality Profile' tab.
 ![sonarcloud-quality-profiles.png](sonarcloud-quality-profiles.png)

 To create a new profil, the simplier way, is copying an existing profil.